 Iceland ATV Tour Highlights

 The first thing you will see when you are already sitting on the ATV is the surrounding nature and a lot of impatience as you prepare to set off to the black sand beaches, dramatic hills, and glacier-fed streams.

 Crossing the River

-Our first mission was to cross a small river which flows from the still-active Katla volcano.
-It was located near the highway through a man-made water tunnel in order to reach the picturesque black sand beach.
+Our first mission was to cross a small river that flows from the still-active Katla volcano.
+It was located near the highway through a man-made water tunnel to reach the picturesque black sand beach.

 Don’t feel scared that you will get wet because your gear won’t allow it.
 We were crossing the river and even driving in it and while it’s a great feeling when your feet touch the river, they won’t get cold or wet in the slightest.